mfrazi/mfrazi.github.io/content/posts/introduction-to-opentelemetry.md

 ## Background
 If you're building an application, observability is essential for understanding how it performs.
 Popular tools like [Grafana](https://grafana.com/), [Datadog](https://www.datadoghq.com/), and [New Relic](https://newrelic.com/) each have their own way of integrating with applications.
 To make things simpler, OpenTelemetry was introduced as a standard for observability, and most of these tools now support it.

-With OpenTelemetry, switching to a different tool doesn’t mean rewriting your code.
+With OpenTelemetry, switching to a different tool doesn't mean rewriting your code.
 From my experience, moving to a new vendor usually takes a lot of time to refactor code, and OpenTelemetry makes the process much smoother.

 ## What is OpenTelemetry?
 According to the official documentation: